lqhuang/Resume/README.md

 # Haoyi's Resume

-This is a small demonstration of hwo to use [Ammonite](https://github.com/lihaoyi/Ammonite)'s new [Scala Scripts](http://www.lihaoyi.com/Ammonite/master/#ScalaScripts), which are available in the latest snapshot build of Ammonite.
+This is a small demonstration of how to use [Ammonite](https://github.com/lihaoyi/Ammonite)'s new [Scala Scripts](http://www.lihaoyi.com/Ammonite/master/#ScalaScripts), which are available in the latest snapshot build of Ammonite.